 We had a huge pantry at the farm.
 Let me tell you a story of the first fall we lived there.
 The man who we acquired the house from came out with channel 8 news in his helicopter.
 He had not seen this house we had fixed up for several months.
 He was so amazed at what we had done.

 He came into the kitchen and as he opened the door to the pantry he cried.
 Here is a big executive of Louisiana Pacific and tears were coming down his face.
 He said it was just like his mother used to do, and they knew they would make it through the winter because of her efforts.
+I knew all that work was worth it for my family too.

-Spring has finally come and if you are waiting for the last of the snow to melt away, you can start thinking about what plants you will grow.
+If you are waiting for the last of the snow to melt away, you can start thinking about what plants you will grow.
 It’s important that the plants you choose can grow successfully in the climate you live in.

 In addition to the climate conditions, you’ll also need to consider the type of sunlight your garden area receives and how much light the plant varieties you are selecting require to grow.
 Sunflowers need full sun most of the day, (I plant them across the back of my garden they are so fun!) and will not grow in areas that are shady.
 Your local nursery can help you select plants depending on how much sun the area receives.